Every David Fincher Film Ranked

 The film stripped and burnt down popular belief of the burger-eating crowd and made them into soaps.
 The Narrator represents a lost soul, Tyler Durden the messiah of destruction, and Marla Singer a mere disturbance.
 All of them wear slippers of a generation defined by the number of channels their local cable operator showcases.
 In the course of the film, you see them tossing around their slipper and playing around with it.
 But in their naivety is a message: What if the inner demon overpowers the fake face?
 Does the slipper then act as a weapon killing insects?
 Maybe so!

 Recommended: 10 Films To Watch If You Love Fight Club

 Based on the acclaimed novel by the same, Fincher tore the book to shreds and made it his own.
 I haven’t seen a film like Fight Club all my life and probably won’t for the rest of it.
 Oh yes!
-I checked on with Tyler Durden, he doesn’t mind me talking about it because I don’t wear Gucci underwears and go to gyms. *Fades out with a distorted flash of a nice big c**k*
+I checked on with Tyler Durden, he doesn’t mind me talking about it because I don’t wear Gucci underwear and go to gyms. *Fades out with a distorted flash of a nice big c**k*

-What’s your favorite David Fincher Film?
+What’s your favorite David Fincher film?
 How would you rate them?